Skip to main content

 • MK-677 (Ibutamoren) ∞ While not a peptide, MK-677 is a non-peptide growth hormone secretagogue that orally stimulates growth hormone release by mimicking ghrelin’s action.
 Its oral bioavailability makes it a distinct consideration.

 The safety considerations for these GHS peptides revolve around their impact on the endocrine system.
 While generally well-tolerated, potential side effects can include temporary water retention, joint discomfort, or increased appetite.
-Careful titration of dosage and consistent monitoring of and IGF-1 levels are essential to ensure therapeutic benefit without undue physiological stress.
+Careful titration of dosage and consistent monitoring of growth hormone and IGF-1 levels are essential to ensure therapeutic benefit without undue physiological stress.

 Peptide therapies offer precise endocrine system influence, requiring meticulous dosing and monitoring for safety.